tomasgdc/Kera/README.md

 # Kera - Cross-Platform Rendering Library

-Kera is a Vulkan-first rendering library built with SDL3, Slang, and CMake for high-performance graphics applications.
+Kera is a rendering library built with runtime Slang reflection system for high-performance graphics applications.

 ## Features